quicwg/base-drafts/draft-ietf-quic-transport.md

 A sender MUST NOT send any of these frames from a terminal state ("Data Recvd" or "Reset Recvd").
-A sender MUST NOT send a STREAM or STREAM_DATA_BLOCKED frame for a stream in the "Reset Sent" state or any terminal state; that is, after sending a RESET_STREAM frame.
+A sender MUST NOT send a STREAM or STREAM_DATA_BLOCKED frame for a stream in the "Reset Sent" state or any terminal state, that is, after sending a RESET_STREAM frame.
 A receiver could receive any of these three frames in any state, due to the possibility of delayed delivery of packets carrying them.